-- It has a traditional look and can go with most decors and can easily fit in anywhere.
+- It has a traditional look, can go with most decors, and can easily fit anywhere.
 It will also make the onlookers aware of your love for coffee.

 - It offers a great degree of control and autonomy.
-This is why you could get customized drinks and truly enjoy coffee in the truest sense.
+This is why you can get customized drinks and truly enjoy coffee in the truest sense.

 - They are cheaper and come in several varieties ranging from $150 and $700 and more.
-If you don’t want a lot of features, you can go for a cheaper model and still enjoy a great cuppa!
+If you don't want many features, you can buy a cheaper model and still enjoy a great cuppa!